foo-dogsquared/freebies-hunt-api/src/list.md

 - [Best For Dev](https://bestfordev.github.io/) | A technical resource list, mainly includes tutorials, at one place.
 - [Boomkrak](http://boomkrak.com/) | **(Recommended for design-related resources.)** A resource list of tools for aiding you into getting started with your next project.
 - [Grow With Google](https://buildyourfuture.withgoogle.com/resources/) | A curated collection by Google that points out the directions on where to start in the world of tech.
-- [Hacker Tools](https://hacker-tools.github.io/) | **(I recommend this a lot if you want to explore options for programming.
-A lot of people said that tools are not much of importance but I still think it's great to have an overview course regarding those said tools.)** An MIT lecture series on programming tools.
-Also can serve as a resource list for different programming tools on text editors, version control systems, and desktop configurations.
 - [Lospec](https://lospec.com/) | **(If you want to get started on digital art, I recommend you to take a quick gander here.)** A website that curates digital art-related resources and articles for everyone interested on the field.
 - [No Excuse List](http://www.noexcuselist.com/) | A meta-list of resource list that points out to different resources for taking a particular field whether it is cooking, music, or programming.
 - [Tech Dev Guide with Google](https://techdevguide.withgoogle.com/resources/) | Another curated collection by Google.